Features and Architecture

 Example - Third-Party Index Connection

-In this scenario, Zoom AI Companion interacts only with the information the company’s index is authorized to access based on the user’s permissions, and receives only relevant portions of the matching documents.
+In this scenario, Zoom AI Companion interacts only with the information the company’s index is authorized to access based on the user’s permissions, and receives relevant portions of the matching documents.

-Knowledge Collection Architecture
+Knowledge Base Architecture

 Direct Data Uploads